HybridSystemsLab/HyRRTConnect/README.md

-This code is particularly for Nan Wang's submission to ADHS 2024, titled "HyRRT-Connect: A Bidirectional Rapidly-exploring Random Trees Motion Planning Algorithm for Hybrid Systems"
+This code is particularly for Nan Wang and Ricardo G. Sanfelice's submission to ADHS 2024, titled "HyRRT-Connect: A Bidirectional Rapidly-exploring Random Trees Motion Planning Algorithm for Hybrid Systems"

 Usage:
 run hyrrtconnect.m